tauseefmalk/Problem-Solving/String,Array, Pointer, Pattern/readme.md

 20. Program to make the first letter of a string uppercase
 21. write a function to return the sum of all number from 1 to N
 22. reverse a string without using build in method and without using extra variable
-23. check Armstrong number or not
+23. check Armstrong number or not (example: 153 taking cube of every number and then add them and it would be same as the given number)
 24. Anagrams (earth,heart) same spellin
-25. sort charcter in descending or by frequency or countonh of each character
+25. sort charcter in descending or by frequency or counting of each character (aabccc)
 26. write a function to retuern a longest suffix among all strings in an array
 27. function to reverse the every third letter of the sentence
 28. write a function to delete all vowel letter from a string